 This morning at 9:30, Mitch Carr and I had have the pleasure of speaking with Steve Martin on KRLD.
 You can listen live here.
 He’s promoting his new bluegrass album.
 Mitch passes along this info: Martin’s album features collaborations with Paul McCartney, The Dixie Chicks, and bluegrass band The Steep Canyon Rangers.
 The album, entitled […]

-Scott Braddock is a broadcast journalist and political analyst in Houston.
+Scott Braddock is a journalist and political analyst based in Austin.

 Follow @scottbraddock on Twitter